RichardWatts/realMRI/PhaseEncoding.rst

 Phase Encoding
 --------------

 What would happen if we switch on a magnetic field gradient in the y-direction for a short amount of time between the slice selective excitation and the frequency-encoded readout?
-During this short period, the magnetic field varies depending on the strength of the magnetic field gradient Gy, and the location Y.
+During this short period, the magnetic field varies depending on the strength of the magnetic field gradient GY, and the location Y.

 .. math::